pendragon-andyh/junox/README.md

 # JunoX Softsynth Emulator

-This is a reasonably-accurate JavaScript emulation of the classic [Roland Juno-60](https://en.wikipedia.org/wiki/Roland_Juno-60) synthesizer - using the WebAudio AudioWorkletProcessor.
+This is a reasonably-accurate JavaScript emulation of the classic [Roland Juno-60](https://en.wikipedia.org/wiki/Roland_Juno-60) synthesizer - using the [Web Audio](https://www.w3.org/TR/webaudio/)'s AudioWorkletProcessor and [Web MIDI](https://www.w3.org/TR/webmidi/).

+This branch is mainly concerned with how accurate the emulation is.

 This project was originally started by [Daniele Zannotti](https://github.com/dzannotti/junox).
 We originally chose the Juno-60 because it is a very simple synth that (still) manages to sound really good - and I had previously done [some analysis](https://github.com/pendragon-andyh/Juno60) of that synth.

-This branch is mainly concerned with how accurate the emulation is.

 ## Demos

-You can change the sliders while you are playing.
+You can change the sliders while you are playing on both of these UIs:

 - The [old ReactJS-based UI](https://pendragon-andyh.github.io/junox/dist/index.html) - I have tested this on the last Chrome, Firefox and Edge browsers.
 The messy UI is my fault.
 - The fun [new NexusUI-based UI](https://pendragon-andyh.github.io/junox/demo/juno60-nexusUI.html) - I have tested this on Chrome and Edge.
-I think Firefox is havving a hissy-fit because of me using ES6 modules in the engine.
+I think Firefox is having a hissy-fit because of me using ES6 modules in the engine.

 Also some useful visualizations: [DCO](https://pendragon-andyh.github.io/junox/demo/juno60-dco.html), [LFO](https://pendragon-andyh.github.io/junox/demo/juno60-lfo.html),